peachiiiiii/https-github.com-usnistgov-REFPROP-cmake/README.md

 ## OSX Notes

+* If you have an M1 chip, the arm64 architecture is not supported.
+Thus you must use the gfortran from homebrew and build for x86_64 and use Rosetta2 emulation.
+The flags you want are something like:

+    ``cmake .. -DCMAKE_FORTRAN_COMPILER=/path/to/gfortran -DREFPROP_X8664=ON``

 * If you want to force a 32-bit build (I'm looking at you Excel 2016 on Mac), you can do:

     ``cmake .. -DREFPROP_32BIT=ON``